-An event log is a table of events and their associated event attributes.
-For example, event logs contain a list of events and their case ID, timestamp(s), and additional event attributes.
+An event log, commonly referred to as a log, is a table of events and their associated event attributes.
+For example, event logs contain a list of events and their case ID, time stamp(s), and additional event attributes.
 Additional event attributes may include the the employee that performed the action or the system that was used.
 The log represents the cases of a business process.
 Process Mining performs analysis on event logs to create a discovered model.

 Before you do anything in Process Mining, you must first select an event log because this contains the data that Process Mining analyzes.
 When you first sign in, you can either choose to Analyze a process or Score processes.

 To analyze a single process via its log:

 If you haven't uploaded any event logs yet, see Upload a log and case attribute file.

 The Log Management page displays all of the event logs that you've uploaded to Process Mining or that have been shared with you.

 Alternatively, you can click Log Management from the side menu bar.

 The Log Management page is split into two sections:

 Rows in Your event logs display the Context Menu icon.
 Click the Context Menu icon to select from the following options: